wchan2/bloodhound/README.md

 Below are some of the extensible components, namely interfaces and what their responsibilities are.
 Under each component are a list of pre-existing components that implements the respective interface.

+### Interfaces and Implementations

+Components that can be extended or customized to be used in the application.

 - `TrafficFilter` decides what messages to filter out and keep
 	- `HTTPTrafficFilter` filters all traffic that are not HTTP traffic
 - `Monitor` monitors traffic